What is the coronavirus (COVID-19)?

 What is the risk?

-Currently, both Canadian and Nova Scotian public health authorities have assessed the public health risk associated with COVID-19 as high for the general population in Canada/Nova Scotia, but this could change rapidly.
-For the latest Public Health Agency of Canada risk assessment visit the PHAC website.
+Currently, both Canadian and Nova Scotian public health authorities have assessed the public health risk associated with COVID-19 as high for the general population in Canada and Nova Scotia, but this could change rapidly.
+For the latest Public Health Agency of Canada information and risk assessment visit the PHAC website.